 The biggest difference between direct feeds and third-party bank feeds is that the latter may require that you enter your online banking credentials for the service to retrieve your data.
 PocketSmith does not store your credentials, nobody can move your money using PocketSmith, and both PocketSmith and Yodlee use bank-level security to protect your data.

 Different banks have different stances on the use of third-party bank feeds, which is why the user needs to make an informed decision about whether bank feeds are right for them.
 This is why the choice to use bank feeds is up to you, and we also offer an alternative for importing your transactions with bank files .

 Is PocketSmith able to guarantee me against losses caused by any bank feed data breach?

 Your use of bank feeds is at your sole risk.
 We are not in a position to offer our users any guarantees with respect to bank feeds, just as Yodlee aren't able to provide us any guarantees.

 If you're not ready to use the bank feeds, PocketSmith provides the ability to securely upload your bank files without needing to enter your online banking data.
-Learn more about how to use bank files in the following article: Bank files
+Learn more about how to use bank files in the following user guide: Bank files